-- a.
-Support efforts to identify owners of lost, strayed, and homeless animals and return them to their rightful owners. - b.
-Support efforts to foster or adopt animals without owners or whose owners can no longer care for them. - c.
+- b.
+Support opening of additional shelters as required. - c.
+Make media appeals based on actual needs for donations, search for owners, and other needs as required. - d.
+Support efforts to identify owners of lost, strayed, and homeless animals and return them to their rightful owners. - e.
+Support efforts to foster or adopt animals without owners or whose owners can no longer care for them. - f.
 Support euthanasia operations, if necessary, when animals, such as companion pets, cannot be adopted or owner cannot be found.